dmitrylevachev/Advanced-Lane-Line-Finding/README.md

 ## Running

-In order to run this pipeline you should run `laneFinder.py` with following parameters:
+In order to run this pipeline you should run `laneFinder.py` in `src/` folder with following parameters:

   `--vid` in case if input is a video, path to the source video file